TrustBase/base-docs/docs/build-ink-erc20.md

 ## Pre-build contract

-You can use the [pre-built erc20 download](https://github.com/TrustBase/trusted-contracts/releases/download/v0.1.0/erc20.contract) to deploy your contract.
+You can also use the pre-built [erc20 download](https://github.com/TrustBase/trusted-contracts/releases/download/v0.1.0/erc20.contract) to deploy your contract.

 ## Deploying Your Contract